Arms industry of Russia: Exports

 In 2012, Russia's military exports hit another record sum of $15 billion the structure of military exports had become more balanced.
 The biggest sales were in aviation equipment – 37 percent.
 Total exports of land-based weapons and military equipment grew to 27 percent.
 At the same time, the shares of naval equipment and anti-aircraft systems increased to 18 percent and 15 percent, respectively.
 Russia is the world's second largest conventional arms exporter after the United States.
 In 2012, Rosoboronexport received 1,877 enquiries from foreign clients, and, following consideration of the applications, 1,309 contracts were signed.
 This is 2.5 times more than in 2011.
 The most popular types of weaponry bought from Russia are Sukhoi and MiG fighters, air defense systems, helicopters, tanks, armored personnel carriers and infantry fighting vehicles.
 Russian arms were exported to 60 countries.
 The most significant supplies went to countries in Southeast Asia and the Asia-Pacific region – 43 percent.
 The second most significant market remains the Near and Middle East, together with North Africa – 23 percent.
-For the period 2014–18, the Stockholm International Peace Research Institute, SIPRI, found that Russian exports of major weapons had increased by 17 per cent between 2009-2013 and 2014–18.
-Russia delivered weapons to 56 states and to rebel forces in eastern Ukraine in 2010–14.
+For the period 2014–18, the Stockholm International Peace Research Institute, SIPRI, found that Russian exports of major weapons had decreased by 17 per cent between 2009-2013 and 2014–18.
+Russia delivered weapons to 48 states and to rebel forces in eastern Ukraine in 2010–14.

 Since 2007, the government-controlled consortium Rosoboronexport has had a legal monopoly on Russian arms exports.
 All exports must proceed through Rosoboronexport, although 22 firms are allowed to independently export spare parts and components.
 In 2010, total Russian arms exports amounted to $10 billion.
 Rosoboronexport's share was $8.6 billion, with independent suppliers making up the difference.

 The Moscow-based independent military think-tank Centre for Analysis of Strategies and Technologies has analysed the identified exports of Russian weapons in the year 2009.
 The share of different weapon types was the following: 61% Aerospace, 21% Ground, 9% Naval, 8% Air Defense and 1% other.
 In 2010–11, Algeria was the top customer (with an export share of 29%), followed by India (25%) (once India was the largest importer in terms of quantity, and it is still the largest importer in terms of value/money paid) and China (10%).
 Vietnam became Russia's largest weapons customer in terms of new contracts signed in 2009, especially due to a large order for six Project 636M Kilo-class submarines.
 Vietnam is expected to considerably increase its share of Russian arms exports in the future.
 Russia's military exports between 2008 and 2011 amounted to $29.8 billion.
 The top three customers were India ($8.2 billion), Algeria ($4.7 billion) and China ($3.5 billion).
 These importers accounted for 55.47 percent of its total exports during that period.